Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/final-assessment.md

 ## Add Router (20pts)

-You'll use React Router to create a React site with three "pages"/"Routes".
+Use React Router to create a React/Single Page Application with three pages/Routes.

 Add `react-router` to your project.